Highlights: World class service, space to relax, luxurious rooms and gorgeous views of the Indian ocean.

 Things could have been better and some advice:

 Breakfast – does not include a hot buffet breakfast.
-You will need to order individual meals off the menu and we waited 30 minutes for food to arrive (wasted 30 minutes of our time).
+You will need to order individual meals off the menu and I waited 30 minutes for food to arrive (wasted 30 minutes of our time).

 There is a continental (cold food) buffet which was okay.